Albertoperezortega/test/CODE_OF_CONDUCT.md

 ## Enforcement

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined on case by case by other members of the project.